Ananyakp-code/health-brand-product-analytics/README.md

-# D2C Product Analytics Case Study
+# D2C Health Product Analytics

 ## Project Overview
 This project simulates a real-world product analytics case study for a Direct-to-Consumer (D2C) health and wellness brand .